 The writer is keenly aware of the arguments about the Holy Spirit being "what withholdeth" and "he who now letteth (prevents)."
 This does not say it (or he) is the Holy Spirit; so it is an assumption of those who hold to the rapture theory.
 This preacher knows it was an assumption for him.
-The point in bringing this passage before us is to show the encouragement to the Thessa-Ionian Church - to demonstrate to them that they were not then in the day of Christ.
+The point in bringing this passage before us is to show the encouragement to the Thessalonian Church - to demonstrate to them that they were not then in the day of Christ.
 He told them how they would know - or better - how any church would know.
 There would first be a falling away (an apostasy - the Greek word is apostasia which is translated as "to forsake," and "falling away."
 Some try to make this fit with Revelation 4:1, where a voice from heaven bade the Apostle John to "Come up hither."
 That too, is an assumption.
 The term means falling away - not catching away.
-A. T. Robertson, in his Word Pictures says: " . . . is the late form of апоотаоіс
+A. T. Robertson, in his Word Pictures says: ". . . is the late form of αποστασις (apostasia - lk) and is our word apostasy.
+This preacher believes a far better way to determine the meaning of a word is that we consider how the word is used or translated in the Scriptures.
+In this case, the Greek word for falling away is found two times in the New Testament.
+Here are the instances: